Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02l_Advanced.md

   > [Info] This setting is meant to warn about a double posting, but does not prevent the user from doing it.

 - *Empty input line with Enter?*
-Select **Yes** to empty the input line by pressing Enter after doing a posting.
+Select **Yes** to empty the input line by pressing Enter after making a posting.
 The default setting is **No**.

 - *Default setting for "Postings" list: show the last X postings*
-Click the drop-down list to select the appropriate display setting for the *POSTINGS* tab.
+Click the drop-down list to select the desired display setting for the *POSTINGS* tab.
 The following options are available:

     - **All**
     Select this option to display all postings available.